 - (i) Tractability degrades to ra-tractability by adding sharing.
 As seen further, this amounts to a gain in succinctness by being able to represent worlds with probabilities doubly exponentially small. - (ii) Neither the width nor the number of exits influences tractability.

-(iii) Going from shallow to deep affects tractability.
+As we see further in this section (and in Figure 3), for some classes of RMCs multiple exits exponentially increase succinctness. - (iii) Going from shallow to deep affects tractability.

-We now investigate in detail the relationship of these classes with each other, and with existing PrXML models.
+We now investigate in detail the relationship of the classes in the cubes with each other, and with known PrXML models.
 1-exit vs. Multi-exit Models.
-One question is whether multi-exit models can be more expressive than 1-exit ones.
-As we state next, this is not the case for many of our models.
+One question is whether multi-exit models can be more succinct than 1-exit ones.
+As we state next, it is the case, except for tree-like RMCs.

-Proposition 10.
+Proposition 12.

-- 1. TLAMC \equiv{poly} 1-TLAMC and TLMC \equiv{poly} 1-TLMC. - 2.
-Let S be one of AHMC, HMC or RMC.
-Then $S \equiv 1-S$ but $S \equiv{poly} 1-S$ does not hold.
+- 1. TLAMC \equiv{poly} 1-TLAMC and TLMC \equiv{poly} 1-TLMC.
+2. Let S be one of AHMC, HMC or RMC.
+Then $S \equiv 1$ -S but $S \equiv{\text{poly}} 1-S$ does not hold.

-In the appendix we give an efficient algorithm for transforming multi-exit MCs to single-exit ones that preserves acyclicity: the idea is roughly to replace one multi-exit component with several copies, one for each exit, with the probability of going into the original component distributed among the copies.
-There is no blow-up in the size of the structures, the only issue is to be able to calculate the probability of entering each copy - this can be done efficiently for TLMC using the efficient model-checking algorithm for TLMC, but cannot be done for the less tractable HMC models.
+In the appendix we give an efficient algorithm for transforming multi-exit RMCs to single-exit ones that preserves acyclicity: the idea is roughly to replace one multi-exit component with several copies, one for each exit, with the probability of going into the original component distributed among the copies.
+There is no blow-up in the size of the structures, the only issue is to be able to calculate the probability of entering each copy-this can be done efficiently for TLMC using the efficient model-checking algorithm for TLMC, but cannot be done for the less tractable HMC models.